heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 ## I don't have neough money right now, but I will later.
 What should I do?

 * Wait until you have the money before asking me.
 If you can't pay, I won't work.
+I don't think I'll be flooded with requests, so there's no rush.

 ## So what are the *actual* copyrights, ya know?

 * My clients are granted a license to use, modify, and distribute my work so long as they credit me when asked, @HeyNoraNora, and do not sell it.
-If you want to own the copyright itself (including selling rights), be upfront and sign a contract, expect a higher price.
+If your company wants to own the copyright itself (including selling rights), be upfront and sign a contract, expect a higher price.

 ## Do you speak any languages other than English?